Trump Trades in Android Phone For Secret Service-Approved Device

 I hope they're also giving him a locked-down version of the nuclear football.

-Not starting OS wars.. but (Score:2, Flamebait)
+Not starting OS wars.. but (Score:3, Insightful)

 I am personally glad our new president wasn't part of the iSheep sect.